 If you make these as jumbo cupcakes, you will make half as many and the bake time will increase to about twenty minutes.

-These vanilla cupcakes make the best vanilla cake recipe!
-You’ll just need to adjust the baking time.
+This recipe also makes the best cake recipe!
+You’ll simply need to adjust the baking time.
 All of the details are in my vanilla cake post.

 - 1 cup granulated sugar

 - 1 vanilla bean